DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/detection/old_reference/2D-Picking-p.rst

 |

 ``2d_finder_teach_pose`` flowchart is used before ``Picking`` since we need to teach the system what pose to pick the object.
-Firstly, the system loads a recipe depending on which kind of object user wants to pick.
+Firstly, the system loads a recipe depending on which kind of object you want to pick.
 In this template, both recipe_1 and recipe_2 are looking for the same object.

 .. image:: Images/2d_recipe.png
     :align: center

 |

-Then this flowchart loads the 2D Calibration result from ``Hand Eye Calibration 2D V02`` Node and chesseborad ``bag`` file, calibrate again from the bag files.
-Loading the mesh from local directory, outputing the picking pose in ``Gripper`` Node.
+Then this flowchart loads the 2D Calibration result from ``Hand Eye Calibration 2D V02`` Node and chessboard ``bag`` file, calibrate again from the bag files.
+Loading the mesh from local directory, outputting the picking pose in ``Gripper`` Node.
 Using the visualization to check if object(the plane in this case) and gripper(the pencil in this case) if they were aligned.

 .. image:: Images/2d_gripper_skew.png